-Due to budget constraints, there was no funding included in FY 2020 for infrastructure replacement and upgrade projects.
-However, an amount of \$8,538,000 was approved as part of the FY 2019 Third Quarter Review for infrastructure replacement and upgrade projects.
+Due to budget constraints, there is no funding included in FY 2020 for infrastructure replacement and upgrade projects.
+However, an amount of \$8,538,000 is anticipated to be funded as part of the FY 2019 Third Quarter Review or FY 2019 Carryover Review.
 In recent years, it has been the Board of Supervisors' practice to fund some or all of the infrastructure replacement and upgrade projects using one-time funding as available as part of quarterly reviews.
 These projects, all Category F, will address emergency building repairs, fire alarm system replacement, HVAC system upgrades, roof repairs and waterproofing, elevator repairs, and electrical system upgrades/repairs.
-The following table provides specific project details of the projects that were approved for funding at the FY 2019 Third Quarter Review to support he FY 2020 project requirements.
+The following table provides specific project details of the projects that are proposed to be funded at the FY 2019 Third Quarter Review or FY 2019 Carryover Review to support he FY 2020 project requirements.